ember-learn/ember-blog/content/ember-4-6-released.md

   - version-4-x
 ---

-Today the Ember project is releasing version 4.6 of Ember.js, Ember Data, and Ember CLI. <!-- Block start: Uncomment if an LTS candidate --><!--This release of Ember.js is an LTS (Long Term Support) candidate.
-LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.--><!-- Block end -->
+Today the Ember project is releasing version 4.6 of Ember.js, Ember Data, and Ember CLI.

 This release kicks off the 4.7 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.